-- of £28 million for half year 2010 relating to mortality and morbidity experience variances reflects better than expected experience across the territories - The negative expense experience variance of $\pounds(29)$ million in half year 2010; $\pounds(31)$ million; full year 2010: $\pounds(31)$ million; full year 2010: $\pounds(39)$ million) includes a charge of $\pounds(15)$ million (half year 2010: $\pounds(12)$ million; full year 2010: $\pounds(18)$ million) for expense overruns for operations which are at a relatively early stage of development, for which actual expenses are in excess of those factored into the product pricing.
-Also included is $\pounds(5)$ million arising in Taiwan reflecting over-runs whilst the business rebuilds scale following the sale of the Agency business (half year 2010: $\pounds(5)$ million; full year 2010: $\pounds(9)$ million).
-Also included for half year 2010 is a charge of $\pounds(9)$ million in Korea which reflects the lower factor in the provided for the provided for the lower factor. which reflects the lower level of sales in the period. - The negative persistency experience variance of $\pounds(10)$ million in half year 2011 mainly arises in Malaysia of $\pounds(11)$ million reflecting higher partial withdrawals on unit-linked business.
-The negative persistency experience variance of $\pounds(48)$ million in full year 2010 mainly arises in India of $\pounds(27)$ million relating to paid-ups and surrenders on unit-linked business and in Malaysia of $\pounds(26)$ million for partial withdrawals on unit-linked business as customers sought to monetise a proportion of their funds following two years of exceptional returns.
-The negative persistency experience variance of $\pounds(41)$ million in half year 2010 principally arises in India of $\pounds(12)$ million, primarily relating to paid-ups and surrenders on unit-linked business and in Indonesia with an impact of $\pounds(11)$ million, which in part reflects first year lapse experience.
-Also included in half year 2010 is a charge of $\pounds(8)$ million in Malaysia, reflecting higher partial withdrawal for unit-linked business as a result of the significant rise in the local equity market and a charge of $\pounds(6)$ million in Korea. - The credit of $\pm 41$ million in full year 2010 for other experience and other items includes a credit of $\pm 24$ million arising in Indonesia for the impact of additional riders being added to in-force policies during the year, funded from the policyholder unit linked account - The in-force operating profit for full year 2010 of £549 million reflects the effect of setting economic assumptions on an 'active' basis rather than the previously applied 'passive' basis as described in note 1(b), the impact of which was to lower in-force operating profits in full year 2010 by £58 million, principally for altered unwind of discount.
+- The negative persistency experience variance of £(10) million in half year 2011 mainly arises in Malaysia of £(11) million reflecting higher partial withdrawals on unit-linked business.
+The negative persistency experience variance of £(48) million in full year 2010 mainly arises in India of £(27) million relating to paid-ups and surrenders on unit-linked business and in Malaysia of £(26) million for partial withdrawals on unit-linked business as customers sought to monetise a proportion of their funds following two years of exceptional returns.
+The negative persistency experience variance of £(41) million in half year 2010 principally arises in India of £(12) million, primarily relating to paid-ups and surrenders on unit-linked business and in Indonesia with an impact of £(11) million, which in part reflects first year lapse experience.
+Also included in half year 2010 is a charge of £(8) million in Malaysia, reflecting higher partial withdrawal for unit-linked business as a result of the significant rise in the local equity market and a charge of £(6) million in Korea. - h The credit of £41 million in full year 2010 for other experience and other items includes a credit of £24 million arising in Indonesia for the impact of additional riders being added to in-force policies during the year, funded from the policyholder unit linked account balances. - i The in-force operating profit for full year 2010 of £549 million reflects the effect of setting economic assumptions on an 'active' basis rather than the previously applied 'passive' basis as described in note 1(b), the impact of which was to lower in-force operating profits in full year 2010 by £58 million, principally for altered unwind of discount.
 The half year 2010 results are as previously published which were prepared on the passive basis of economic assumption setting.

-US operations
+ii US operations

-Half year 2011 £ m Half year 2010 £m Full year 2010 £m
+2011 Half year £m 2010 Half year £m 2010 Full year £m

-Unwind of discount and other expected returns a 203 181 369
+Unwind of discount and other expected returns ^a 203 181 369

 Effect of changes in operating assumptions:

-Mortality b (36) 10 10
+Mortality ^b (36) 10 10

-Persistency c 29 4 4
+Persistency ^c 29 4 4

-Variable Annuity (VA) fees d 24 27 27
+Variable Annuity (VA) fees ^a 24 27 27

-Other e (3) (38) (38)
+Other ^e (3) (38) (38)

 14 3 3

 Experience variances and other items:

-Spread experience variance f 81 61 158
+Spread experience variance ^f 81 61 158

-Amortisation of interest-related realised gains and losses g 43 47 82
+Amortisation of interest-related realised gains and losses ^g 43 47 82

-Other h 32 14 85
+Other ^h 32 14 85

 156 122 325

 Total US operations 373 306 697